Decorating

 Our Christmas Decorations in 2023, so sad

-Three nutcrackers by Ulbricht stand at the top of the bookshelf in the home office.
-The reason they aren’t prominently displayed in the living room like they usually are is that we’ve had a young, very active and inquisitive Yorkie since December first.
-It would break my heart if I suddenly discovered tooth marks in the wood.
+Three Ulbricht nutcrackers now stand at the top of the bookshelf in the home office.
+They are not displayed in their usual place of honour in the living room because, since the first of December, we are parents of a young, lively, and endlessly curious Yorkie.
+It would break my heart to discover tiny tooth marks in the wood.

-There are dozens of Christmas books on the shelf.
-But they don’t count because they’re there all year round.
+There are dozens of Christmas books on the shelves — but they hardly count, as they live there all year round.

-Also on the shelf is a glittery Eiffel Tower and large bells, objects I found in a box.
+Also on the shelf was a glittery Eiffel Tower and large bells, objects I found in a box.

-The cup with a New York motif was on the window shelf.
+The mug with a New York motif was on the window shelf.
 The beautiful sculpture next to it is a souvenir that I found in a lovely shop last year in Leibzig, Germany.

 This is our little dog Bruno in his office bed.
-We got this cute gnome that he dragged around the whole apartment.
+We got him this cute gnome that he drags around the whole apartment.

-In the living room on the sideboard was a bowl with a small mix of Christmas baubles.
+In the living room on the sideboard is a bowl with a small mix of Christmas baubles.

-For morning coffee we used two very nice cups to get you in the mood for the day.
+For morning coffee we use two very nice cups to get you in the mood for the day.

 The bedside lamp was adorned with a slightly broken glass star ornament, and a book with Christmas poetry.